-The Passive Scanning Appliance is expected to sniff network devices and traffic, to do real-time discovery and identification, including of unauthorized devices, APT traffic and malware files.
+The Passive Scanning Appliance is expected to sniff network devices and traffic, to do real-time discovery and identification, including unauthorized devices, APT traffic, and malware files.
 It profiles unknown device types based on traffic and activity patterns.
 In order to gather this information, it is being designed to connect to a mirroring port on a central switch to gain visibility across all networks.
 See the Qualys Cloud Platform white paper for more informaiton.

 |Map||Scan no Auth.||Scan w/ Auth.||Cloud Agent||Container Sec.||Passive Scanner|